dyassa123/CPE-487-Geometry-Jog/README.md

 > David Martinez and Daniel Yassa

 ## *Brief Overview*
-Geometry Jog Game is an interactive game inspired by titles like the Chrome Dinosaur Game, Flappy Bird, and Geometry Dash.
+Geometry Jog Game is an interactive game inspired by titles like the [Chrome Dinosaur Game](https://en.wikipedia.org/wiki/Dinosaur_Game), [Flappy Bird](https://en.wikipedia.org/wiki/Flappy_Bird), and [Geometry Dash](https://en.wikipedia.org/wiki/Geometry_Dash).
 It's developed for the Nexys-A7 100T board, featuring a player-controlled magenta ball.
 The player's objective is to avoid red squares while scoring points by collecting blue squares.
-The score is updated and portrayed on 7-segment anode displays of the Nexys board.
+The score is updated and portrayed on seven-segment anode displays on the board.
 The game is playable through button inputs on the board, with one button for jumping and another for resetting the game.

 ## *Expected Behavior*
 This game requires the VGA connector to display on an external screen.
 Once connected to the screen and FPGA run synthesis, and implementation, generate bitstream, and program the board to get the game running.
 Once running, the player, as a magenta ball, can press the middle button (BTNC) to jump.
 They can also press the top button (BTNU) to reset the game to the initial starting spot.
 Red and blue squares will quickly and randomly come at the player.
 If touched, the blue squares will increment the player’s score which is displayed on the board in hexadecimal.
 Conversely, the red squares will cause the game to reset along with the player’s score.